 12.2 While the Company will try to make sure that the Website is always available, it does not guarantee continuous, uninterrupted, or secure access to the Website.
 Many factors or circumstances outside of the Company’s control may interfere with or adversely affect its operation of the Website.

-Compliance with Law The Company is located in the state of Nevada in the United States.
+Compliance with Law The Company is located in the state of Minnesota in the United States.
 The Company is not making any statement that the Website or any of its content is accessible or appropriate outside of the United States.
 Access to the Website might not be legal by certain persons or in certain countries.
 If you access the Website from outside the United States, you do so on your own initiative and are responsible for complying with all local laws.

 14.1 You acknowledge that the Company cannot and does not state that files available for downloading from the Internet or the Website will be free of viruses or other destructive code.
 You are responsible for implementing sufficient procedures and checkpoints to satisfy your particular requirements for antivirus protection and accuracy of data input and output, and for keeping a means external to the Website for any reconstruction of any lost data.
 The Company will not be liable for any loss or damage caused by a distributed denial-of-service attack, viruses, or other technologically harmful material that might infect your computer equipment, computer programs, data, or other proprietary material due to your use of the Website or any services or items obtained through the Website or to your downloading of any material posted on it, or on any website linked to it.